Opisthoteuthis californiana: Reproduction

 Opisthoteuthis species (like other cirrate octopuses) use continuous spawning, where the female lays one or two large eggs at a time over several years (rather than a large batch near the end of her lifespan).
-These eggs have a hard, protective outer shell (unlike the eggs of incirrate octopus) and are not brooded or protected by the mother, with the hatched young undergo direct development (lacking the paralarvae stage of incirrate octopus) and are likely benthic.
+These eggs have a hard, protective outer shell (unlike the eggs of incirrate octopus) and are not brooded or protected by the mother, while the hatched young undergo direct development (lacking the paralarvae stage of incirrate octopus) and are likely benthic.

 Mature O. californiana females carry about 1400–2380 eggs in their ovary, with the individually spawned mature eggs measuring 11 mm long.
 Estimations of egg hatching time (using water temperature and egg size) for O. californiana are up to 1.4 years at 4 C.

 Mating has never been observed in O. californiana; the males lack the hectocotylus of typical octopus, instead having a series of enlarged suckers that presumably have a role in mating or competition.
 Males move seasonally, and occur in shallower waters during the summer.

 Relation to humans

 Members of O. californiana from the Monterey Canyon were researched ex situ in 2015 by scientists from the Monterey Bay Aquarium Research Institute, with several Opisthoteuthis sp. specimens (including a fertile female) that resemble O. californiana (in media these were given the informal name Opisthoteuthis adorabilis).
 Due to the challenges of mimicking their deep sea environment in captivity, some of the octopuses lived only for a few months, but some of the laid eggs incubated for a year in the laboratory.

 In the Finding Nemo franchise, one of Nemo's classmates, Pearl, is a flapjack octopus.
-Flapjack octopuses appear in Abzû along the sea floor in levels depicing the deep sea.
+Flapjack octopuses appear in Abzû along the sea floor in levels depicting the deep sea.